yavned/zoom3d/README.md

 Default: ```200```

 ```
-dragLimit
+bounceLimit
 ```
-The limit in pixels within which the content can be dragged out of the borders of its parent.
+The distance in pixels within which the content can exceed its limits before it bounces back.
 Default: ```100```

 ```